Arvalent/easy_pdf/README.md

     If you want to add an entire new language to the app, you are more than welcome!

+- If you want to create an executable folder or file, you can use [PyInstaller](https://pyinstaller.org/en/stable/).
+You can install it simply with:

+    ```bash
+    pip install -U pyinstaller
+    ```

+    Then, to create the executable, I recommend using:

+    ```bash
+    pyinstaller -w easy_pdf.py
+    ```

+    This way you avoid having a terminal window that opens wih the app.
+You can remove the -w option though for debug mode.

+    A bunch of files will be created and you need to copy paste _logo.ico_ and _up_arrow.png_ into ```dist/easy_pdf/```.
+The _easy_pdf.exe_ will be in the same directory.
+You can also create a single file instead of a whole directory with:

+    ```bash
+    pyinstaller -w --onefile easy_pdf.py
+    ```

+    However, PyInstaller warns that the app can be slower at the start with this option.

+- For Windows users who want to create an installation file, [Inno Setup](https://jrsoftware.org/isinfo.php) works great.
+It should be used with the _easy_pdf_ folder that PyInstaller generates.

+- Be careful that when you run the app for the first time, a _params.txt_ file is generated in the same folder as either _easy_pdf.py_ or _easy_pdf.exe_ (depending on your usage).
+This file records the user's preferences in terms of language and default directory.
+So __it should be deleted if you plan to share the folder with anyone or before using _Inno Setup___. <br><br>

 ## Planned improvements

-[] Create a new button to remove a single file from the list in the merge configuration.
+- [ ] Create a new button to remove a single file from the list in the merge configuration.

-[] Create a PDF viewer for the merge option so that the user can view the PDF by double clicking on the filename or by clicking on Enter.
+- [ ] Create a PDF viewer for the merge option so that the user can view the PDF by double clicking on the filename or by clicking on Enter.

-[] Handle images so that images can be saved as PDF or even merged together in a PDF or even with other PDFs.
+- [ ] Handle images so that images can be saved as PDF or even merged together in a PDF or even with other PDFs.

-[] Create a more flexible third option where you can merge and extract at the same time.
+- [ ] Create a more flexible third option where you can merge and extract at the same time.

-[] Add another language ?
+- [ ] Add another language ?